A woman receiving a radiation treatment

 Stereotactic body radiation therapy (SBRT) is a form of radiation therapy that helps kill tumors.
 Radiation is a form of energy that can be used safely at low doses.
 For example, an x-ray is a form of low-dose radiation.
 At high doses, radiation can damage cells.
 That means that high doses of radiation can shrink or kill a cancerous tumor.1

 Radiation kills cancer cells by damaging their DNA, or genetic blueprint.
 When the DNA is damaged, the cells cannot reproduce, and they die.
-The cells do not die after one treatment.
-It takes many days of treatment to damage enough cells to kill the tumor.1
+The cells often do not die after one treatment.
+It usually takes multiple days of treatment to damage enough cells to kill the tumor.1

 How is SBRT different from other forms of radiation?

 SBRT focuses a high dose of radiation on a small area.
 Other forms of radiation target larger areas.
 They are helpful for cancers that have spread to multiple areas.
-But they carry a risk of killing healthy organs in your body.
-SBRT targets only the tumor, which helps save your healthy organs.2-5
+But they carry a risk of killing healthy cells in your body.
+SBRT focuses on the tumor, which helps save your healthy cells and tissues.2-5

-SBRT is used over several days.
+SBRT is typically used over several days.
 Other forms of radiation are usually given over a few weeks.
 These forms of radiation are given over a longer period of time because they use lower doses of radiation.
-SBRT uses a high dose of radiation over a short time.2-5
+SBRT uses a high dose of radiation over a shorter time.2-5

 SBRT is used to treat several types of cancers.
 Lung, pancreas, liver, and prostate cancers are a few types that can be treated with SBRT.2-5